Chapter 5: The Boy Dies

 and I know for sure that we had no part in making that initial contact.

-recently transferred, but their personnel records had not had time to be
+been transferred, but their personnel records had not had time to be

 changed.